Factors That Can Impact Meeting Quality

 Antivirus and Other Security Software

 A firewall can keep Sococo from streaming over UDP (which is preferred over TCP, as UDP is much more resilient to network variability and performs better for audio and video traffic).
-If you have antivirus or another security software installed, look for an option to allow the Sococo desktop client and also the domains sococo.net and sococo.com.
-More information here: Troubleshooting Network Conditions.
-If your security software is managed by your company, you can forward the following to your network administrator: Network Configuration Guide.
+If you have antivirus or another security software installed, look for an option to allow the Sococo desktop client and also the domains sococo.net, sococo.com, and vidyo.io.
+If your security software is managed by your company, you can forward our Network Configuration Guide to your network administrator.

 It is possible that your processor is under strain if you have a lot of applications open on your computer at the same time.
 If you can close some that are not in use, this will free up more processing capability for your Sococo meeting.